Pecan-Crust Sweet Potato Pound Cake

-This is one of my favorite vegetable cakes.
+This is one of our favorite vegetable cakes.
 It is tender, faintly spicy, and has a light orange crumb.
-Plus, it’s large enough to feed a crowd—perfect for holiday parties or whenever a festive “show off” cake is in order.–The Old Farmer's Almanac Everyday Baking Cookbook
+Plus, it’s large enough to feed a crowd—perfect for holiday parties or whenever a festive “show off” cake is in order.

 For sweet potatoes: Preheat the oven to 400°F. Pierce each potato twice with a paring knife and place the potatoes on a foil-lined baking sheet.
 Bake for 45 to 55 minutes, until the centers are soft.
 (Check with a paring knife or fork.)
 Carefully slice the potatoes in half to let off steam.
 When they are cool enough to handle, scoop out 2 cups of flesh and place it in a food processor.
 Add the buttermilk and process until smooth.
 Refrigerate to cool.
 (Refrigerate any unused potato flesh for another use.)

-- 1 cup packed light-brown sugar, plus 2 tablespoons for sprinkling
+1 cup packed light-brown sugar, plus 2 tablespoons

 An Easy Fix for a Dark Finish